1. Ensure Safety

 2. Assess the Scene

 Quickly assess the victim's condition to determine the severity of their injuries.
 Check for responsiveness by gently tapping or shouting at the victim.
 Look for any signs of distress, such as burns, entry and exit wounds, or breathing difficulties.
-If the victim is unresponsive or not breathing, initiate CPR immediately.
+If the person is unresponsive and not breathing normally, begin CPR immediately and use an AED if one is available, once the scene is safe.

 Position the victim on their back on a flat surface, and begin chest compressions followed by rescue breaths if you are trained to do so.
 Continue CPR until emergency medical services arrive or the victim starts breathing on their own.